GaryHostt/rock-paper-scissors/HEROKU_DEPLOYMENT.md

 ## 📝 Required Files (Already Configured)

-The following files have been created for Heroku deployment (located in `deployment/` directory):
+The following files have been created for Heroku deployment:

 ### 1. **Procfile**
 Tells Heroku how to run your app: